sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>3100</td>
-      <td>Projection error - CartoDB supports many projection, but sometimes your file will have one we don't recognize.
-In these cases, please try reprojecting your file in QGIS or ArcGIS first.
-Or if you want to use this projection many times, submit a query to the support pages about getting it supported.</td>
+      <td>Projection error - CartoDB supports many projections, but sometimes your file will have one we don't recognize.
+In these cases, please try re-projecting your file in QGIS or ArcGIS.
+Or, if you want to use this projection many times, submit a query to the support page.</td>
     </tr>
     <tr>
       <td>3101</td>